 5. Discuss regular sickness absence with your employees

 If an employee is taking recurrent short term absences you should discuss the issue with them and provide support and morale.
 While you should ask all employees returning from a sickness absence how they are feeling and show that you are taking their health and well-being seriously, with recurrent absences it is important to take extra care to understand the situation so that you can help the employee resolve their health concerns swiftly.

 Ensure confidentiality and if necessary keep a record of the conversation on your performance management system, and once you understand their condition make it clear you are there to offer any support necessary.

 6. Identify and address the symptoms of Seasonal Affective Disorder

-Harder to spot but equally detrimental to any business’s winter absence rates is Seasonal Affective Disorder, a depressive disorder which commonly affects people during the winter months.
+Harder to spot but equally detrimental to any business’s winter absence rates is Seasonal Affective Disorder, a depressive disorder that commonly affects people during the winter months.
 Seasonal Affective Disorder is thought to affect approximately 10 million people each year and can have a serious impact on a company’s performance.

-SAD can cause people to become extra sensitive to stress, feel apathy towards their role and become quick to anger, while problems with concentration and a lack of passion leads to a drop in productivity in the workplace.
+SAD can cause people to become extra sensitive to stress, feel apathy towards their role and become quick to anger, while problems with concentration and a lack of passion lead to a drop in productivity in the workplace.
 Managers who are sensitive to SAD in one of their employees should consider reducing their workload or adjusting their schedule to alleviate any potential stress, and if necessary encouraging them to take time off so that they can recuperate and return to work firing on all cylinders.

-Using a light box can also help to offset the symptoms of SAD; these devices can be placed on a desk and simulate sunshine, helping to increase serotonin, and are especially effective when used in conjunction with vitamin D supplements.
+Using a lightbox can also help to offset the symptoms of SAD; these devices can be placed on a desk and simulate sunshine, helping to increase serotonin, and are especially effective when used in conjunction with vitamin D supplements.
 While SAD might be tricky to spot, these measures will help to create an office environment working towards alleviating them.